Skip to main content

 Vietnam: Cat Ba Island The Gateway To Ha Long Bay

 There are certain attractions or points of interest around the world that are so famous that you HAVE to visit them.
 Machu Picchu in Peru, Angkor Wat in Cambodia, the Taj Mahal in India the list goes on.
-Unfortunately the popularity of these attractions, coupled with the poverty of the countries they are in means that sometimes they become tourist traps designed specifically to fleece unwitting or uncaring holidaymakers and screwing over the budget travellers in the process.
+Unfortunately, the popularity of these attractions, coupled with the poverty of the countries they are in, means that sometimes they become tourist traps designed specifically to fleece unwitting or uncaring holidaymakers and screw over budget travellers in the process.
 Ha Long Bay, it turns out, is one of these places.

 Ha Long do you think we’ll be on this boat?